oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/experimental/register_map_and_streaming_interfaces/README.md

 | Optimized for                     | Description
 ---                                 |---
-| OS                                | Linux* Ubuntu* 18.04/20.04, RHEL*/CentOS* 8, SUSE* 15; Windows* 10
+| OS                                | Linux* Ubuntu* 18.04/20.04 <br> RHEL*/CentOS* 8 <br> SUSE* 15 <br> Windows* 10
-| Software                          | Intel® oneAPI DPC++ Compiler <br> Intel® FPGA Add-On for oneAPI Base Toolkit
+| Software                          | Intel® oneAPI DPC++/C++ Compiler
-| What you will learn               | Basics of specifying kernel control interfaces and kernel argument interfaces
+| What you will learn               | Basics of specifying kernel invocation interfaces and kernel argument interfaces
 | Time to complete                  | 30 minutes

 > **Note**: Even though the Intel DPC++/C++ OneAPI compiler is enough to compile for emulation, generating reports and generating RTL, there are extra software requirements for the simulation flow.
 >
-> For using the simulator flow, one of the following simulators must be installed and accessible through your PATH:
+> For using the simulator flow, Intel® Quartus® Prime Pro Edition and one of the following simulators must be installed and accessible through your PATH:
 > - Questa*-Intel® FPGA Edition
 > - Questa*-Intel® FPGA Starter Edition
 > - ModelSim® SE

 ## Purpose

-Use register map and streaming interface controls to specify how the kernel control handshaking is performed, as well as how the kernel argument data is passed in to the kernel.
+Use register map and streaming interface annotations to specify how the kernel invocation handshaking is performed, as well as how the kernel argument data is passed in to the kernel.

 ### Declaring a register map kernel interface